- Call us: 01444 237070

 Table of contents

-You can also use a pair of binoculars with a close minimum focus distance to enlarge details on nearer subjects, viewing natural details in a similar way to a macro lens.
-Digiscoping is also becoming increasingly popular with accessories designed to mount a camera or smartphone to your optics.
 These enable you to photograph images and record video of distant nature, the night sky including the moon and planets, through a scope or monocular at impressive magnifications.
 A monocular provides the ultimate low weight solution for distant viewing, favoured by ultralight hikers and outdoorsman.

 If you’re in the UK every season offers unique highlights for viewing and experiencing nature in its element.
 Naturally we’ll be most comfortable during the warmest months from April through to September, which coincides with much of the natural world being at its most active, but colder seasons also provide plenty to observe.